ertan-somundzhu/nn-from-scratch/README.md

 # nn-from-scratch
 A Neural network for digit recognition from scratch.

-I've managed to write a simple 5-layer multilayer perceptron with sigmoid activation function for recognising hand-written digits from MNIST dataset with only Numpy and Scipy
+I've managed to write a simple 5-layer multilayer perceptron with a sigmoid activation function for recognising hand-written digits from MNIST dataset with only Numpy and Scipy

 Scores: